-Our audit procedures on Revenue recognition included the following:
+Key Audit Matter How the matter was addressed in our audit Revenue from sale of residential units represents Our audit procedures on Revenue recognition included the following: 83.47% of the total revenue from operations of the Evaluating that the Group's revenue recognition accounting policies are in Group. line with the applicable accounting standards and their application to the key Revenue is recognised upon transfer of control of customer contracts including consistent application; residential units to customers for an amount that Sales cut-off procedures for determination of revenue in the correct reporting reflectsthe consideration which the Group expects to period: receive in exchange for those units.
+The trigger for revenue Scrutinising all the revenue journal entries raised throughout the reporting recognitionis normally upon satisfaction of performance period and comparing details of a sample of these journals, which met certain obligation and the control there of is transferred from the company to the buyer upon possession or upon risk-based criteria, with relevant underlying documentation;

-- Evaluating that the Group's revenue recognition accounting policies are in line with the applicable accounting standards and their application to the key customer contracts including consistent application; - Sales cut-off procedures for determination of revenue in the correct reporting period; - Scrutinising all the revenue journal entries raised throughout the reporting period and comparing details of a sample of these journals, which met certain risk-based criteria, with relevant underlying documentation; - Conducting site visits during the year for selected projects to understand the scope and nature of the projects and to assess the progress of the projects; and
+Conducting site visits during the year for selected projects to understand the scope and nature of the projects and to assess the progress of the projects; and